 The Bhutanese do not generally barter for products and a fixed price prevails.
 Bartering is often seen as offensive so it's best not to try it.

 Tipping is not a natural part of many Western cultures but it makes up a significant proportion of many peoples wages, especially in third world countries.
 It is very important to tip your guides, drivers and porters (if you are trekking).
 You will find tipping advise on the Go Guides for each tour.
-On the tours in this section, we do not collect a tipping kitty but have given a guide to how much you will need to allocate for tips throughout the tour.
+On our Himalayan tours we do not collect a tipping kitty but have given a guide as to how much you will need to allocate for tips throughout the tour.
 Tipping is an entirely personal gesture so the amounts given are just to be used as a guide.